 5. R.I.C.E Method

-Ice, using ice decreases swelling and pain caused by Plantar Fasciitis.
+Ice, using ice decreases swelling and foot pain caused by Plantar Fasciitis.
 Do this 3 or more times a day in order to decrease inflammation.
 You can also try rolling a frozen water bottle under your feet while you rest!

 Compressing or wrapping your injured foot can help to heal the plantar fascia faster, by allowing it to sit in a properly supported position.
 Compression will also decrease inflammation and swelling.